Am0031/javascript-algorithms/README.md

 - linearSearch: returns the index of the first occurence of a given number in an array of numbers, or -1 if the given number is not in the array
 - factorial: returns the factorial of a given positive number, or 1 when given 0, or undefined when given a negative number
 - mostSongs: return the maximum number of elements present in the array, with a maximum sum of 60
+- fizzBuzz: goes through the numbers 1 to 100 and for each number: replaces it by `Fizz` if the number is divisable by num1, replaces it by `Buzz` if the number is divisable by num2, replaces it by `FizzBuzz` if the number is divisable by both num1 and num2, or keeps the number itself, and then returns the complete string of results for all numbers.

 Strings: